meteomatics/javascript-wms-example/README.md

 - Install dependencies `npm install`.
 - Build the example and serve it using a development server: `npm run start`.
-- Open the exampl in your browser using the url printed to the console.
+- Open the example in your browser using the url printed to the console.
 Most likely [localhost:8080](http://localhost:8080).

 **Explanation:**